bmcd/puzzlefight/README.md

 * The back-end is a Node.js server running on Heroku.

 ##My first major project
-* Created while learning JavaScript from scratch.
+* Created while learning JavaScript.

-* Has been refactored numerous times as I have learned more about JavaScript best-practices.
+* Has been refactored numerous times as I have studied more about JavaScript best-practices.

 ##Gameplay
 * Similar to tetris, the player drops blocks into a grid and tries to make them disappear, which sends them to the other player